 This is a government agency providing financing facilities to individuals as well as corporate bodies.

 The Donggongon Branch of the Alliance Bank Malaysia Berhad is renting the ground floor of this building.

 Megalong Mall was opened some three years ago.
 It is reputedly the longest mall this side of Sabah.

-When completed, the ITCC will form a new landmark of Donggongon.
+When completed, the ITCC will form a new landmark at Donggongon, Penampang.

 Kulintangan refers to a set of small gongs.